-Then the cat came back, the very next day, he meowed kinda spoopy but he didn’t go away.
+Then the cat came back, the very next day, he meowed kinda spooky but he didn’t go away.

 HOW ‘BOUT A SLLLLLOOOOOW MOOOOOTIOOOON MIDPOOOINNNNTTTTT?

-The leading lady works through some childhood trauma (poorly executed).
+The leading lady works through some poorly executed childhood trauma.

 OH NO!
 My cell phone doesn’t work!

 The inevitable creepy kid scenes.

 The house is on fire…because why not?

 The last minute twist you saw coming in the first act.

 Badda bing badda boom we have ourselves a feature.

 It’s annoying to say the least, but all this ugh-seen-it-ness could be stomachable if the presentation was given an ounce of subtly.
 I’m assuming the source material has it in spades but I don’t know if the people behind this adaptation even know what that word means.
 The music is cheesy, the effects look dated, none of the actors are at their best, the color scheme and camera work are uninteresting, the dialogue has zero charm, the themes are muddled, and it constantly broke my suspension of disbelief.